taruntiwarihp/TarunTiwariHp/README.md

 Tarun Tiwari, [18.08.20 11:18]
 -->
-🔭 I’m currently working on Deep Learning
+* 🔭 I’m currently working on Deep Learning
-🌱 I'm Serious Learner, print("Hello World")
+* 🌱 I'm Serious Learner, print("Hello World") and i Like Kaggle but not more than Tea
-💬 Ask me about Python🐍, Machine learning 🤖, Flask⚗️, C😄, C++😳, Java😶, HTML😏 and Statistics📚
+* 💬 Ask me about Python🐍, Machine learning 🤖, Flask⚗️, C😄, C++😳, Java😶, HTML😏 and Statistics📚
-⚡ Fun fact: I know how to make Tea ☕
+* ⚡ Fun fact: I know how to make a nice Tea ☕
 <hr style="border: 2px solid red;" />

 Follow me there for more updates 😄